Anarchy of production:

-Capitalist production is unplanned & therefore partial crises of under & overproduction are possible in various branches of production.
+Capitalist production is unplanned & therefore partial crises of under & overproduction are theoretically possible in various branches of production.

 Relationship between Departments I & II:

 Marx’s reproduction schema was at the end of Volume II, before he had developed the concept of prices of production, or the tendency of the rate of profit to fall.
 Therefore, he is assuming that commodities sell at prices that are directly proportional to their labour values.

 So the schema do not prove that there is no realisation problem.